rakeshwar07/COCO2YOLOv8-extractor/README.md

 ## Usage
 Run `visual_interpretor.py`
 press `r` key to remove an image along with its annotation if you feel the labeling is inaccurate else press spacebar or any key to review the next image.

+# Part 2
+# Visual QC to select images that have the correct bounding box in YOLO format itself